AmanBhatnagar16/JavaMagics/README.md

 Also you need a IDE to make your life easy and **IntelliJ IDEA Community** or any of your choice .Its your wish as per your comfort.

+## Rules for Uploading
+- You have to write an extended description how program works rather and a **well documented code** aka use of comments so that it becomes easy for people to know whats happening behind the scenes.
+- No spamming in PRs and keep it clean make a new pull request everytime .